 - Pick-up locations are designed to be convenient.

-Zipcar is currently your primary car sharing choice in the Seattle area, and fortunately it offers many options.
+Zipcar is one of the primary car sharing choices in the Seattle area, and fortunately it offers many options.
 Rather than have one location for car pick-up, as do traditional car rental outfits, Zipcar locations are spread out and located in neighborhoods.
 In the Puget Sound area, cars are largely located in downtown Seattle, but also West Seattle, the University District, Ballard, Green Lake, Beacon Hill, Bellevue, Redmond and near the airport.
 Zipcars can also be found in downtown Tacoma and around the universities there, including Pacific Lutheran, University of Puget Sound, and UW-Tacoma.
 You can check out locations online or via the app.

 You reserve a car online or with an app on your phone.
 Once you have a reservation, go to the location you choose and use your Zipcard to unlock your car by holding the card over the card reader located on the windshield of the car.
 To return a car, you must take the Zipcar back to its home location and park in one of the Zipcar spots.

 A difference between Zipcar and Car2Go is the type of car.
-Where Zipcar has cars of all shapes and sizes, Car2Go has a fleet of two-seater smart fortwo cars.
+Where Zipcar has cars of all shapes and sizes, Car2Go has a fleet of Mercedes-Benz GLAs.
 Another major difference is that Car2Go cars can be returned anywhere in the home area, not just to a home lot.
 Depending on what you need to use a car for, this could be high on the convenience factor!

 Renters will find a wide variety of cars with a wide variety of prices, since car owners set the price.
-Rates can be as low as a few dollars per hour and $35 a day, or as high as $10 per hour and $70 per day.
+Rates can be as low as a few dollars per hour and $35 a day, or as high as $15 per hour and upwards of $70 per day (but you can also get some swanky cars via Turo).
 You can choose the best car for your needs at the price you can afford.
 You’ll pick up the car from the owner or from a specified location.
 You are responsible for replacing the gas you used either by paying the owner or refueling.
 Insurance is included with the rental.

-ReachNow is a car sharing service with a fleet of BMW, BMW i and MINI cars available for use.
+ReachNow is a car sharing service with a fleet of BMW cars available for use.
 Perks of ReachNow include sporty cars, reimbursed fuel and parking charges, and a lower rate when you're parked.
 Additionally, the more you drive, the more you save.

 ReachNow cars are located in most Seattle neighborhoods.
 Cars can be located and booked through the ReachNow app, and new users can register via the app as well and usually are approved within 30 minutes.
 Cars can be returned to any legal parking spaces within the home area.